Tenrikyo creation myth: Synopsis

 The world began as a muddy ocean, which God found tasteless.
 God decided to create humans in order to see them live the Joyous Life.
 Looking through the muddy waters, God found a fish and a serpent which could serve as models of husband and wife respectively.
 After God convened the couple and received consent from both of them, God promised the couple that in a number of years, they would be returned to the place of original conception and be adored by humanity.

 God convened several other animals from various directions, such as an orc from the northwest.
 God received their consent, tasted them to determine their natures, and bestowed each of them with a sacred name and a particular function in the human body and in the world.
-For example, the orc was given the name Tsukiyomi-no-Mikoto and the function of the male organ and support.
+For example, the orc was given the name Tsukiyomi-no-Mikoto (月読命) and the function of the male organ and support; Tsukiyomi-no-Mikoto was the divine instrument of the model of man, Izanagi-no-Mikoto (伊邪那岐命).
 After all of animals and their respective names and functions were settled, God consumed the rest of the loaches in the muddy ocean and made them the seeds of humans.
-Then God inserted the seeds into the body of Izanami-no-Mikoto, the model of woman, over three days.
+Then God inserted the seeds into the body of Izanami-no-Mikoto (伊邪那美命), the model of woman, over three days.
 After three years and three months, Izanami-no-Mikoto gave birth to as many children as there were seeds.

-The first set of children were born half an inch tall and grew to three inches before dying to be reborn, and the second set of children were born the same height and grew to three and a half inches before dying to be reborn.
-The third set grew to four inches, and Izanami-no-Mikoto, believing that in time the children would grow to five feet, died contentedly.
+The first set of children were born half an inch tall and grew to three inches before dying to be reborn, and the second set of children were born the same height and grew to three and a half inches before dying to be reborn.their father, Izanagi-no-Mikoto, also withdrew from physical life.
+The third set grew to four inches, and their mother Izanami-no-Mikoto, believing that in time the children would grow to five feet, died contentedly.
 The children, yearning for their mother, died to be reborn.

 Then, humans were reborn as various animals such as worms and birds.
 Then all died except for a she-monkey, who gave birth to ten humans at a time.
 As the humans grew taller, the number of humans conceived at a time was reduced to two and then to one, while the tides, the earth, the sun and moon gradually took shape.
-Finally, humans were taught for six thousand years in wisdom and three thousand nine hundred and ninety-nine years in letters.
+Finally, humans were taught for 6,000 years in wisdom and 3,999 years in letters.